Robertet Group: Presentation

 Robertet is among the top ten developers of flavor and perfume additives and ingredients.
 It operates factories in Grasse, France (headquarters) Turkey, South Africa, Madagascar, New Caledonia, Brazil, China, Singapore, UK and the US, and has a presence in about 50 countries.

 Robertet is managed and controlled by the fourth and fifth generation of Maubert family members:

-Philippe Maubert (CEO), Christophe Maubert (Head of the perfumery division), Olivier Maubert (Head of the Flavourings division), Julien Maubert (Raw Materials Director) and Arthur Le Tourneur d'Ison (ASEAN Director).
+Philippe Maubert (Chairman), Christophe Maubert (Head of the perfumery division), Olivier Maubert (Head of the Flavourings division), Julien Maubert (Raw Materials Director) and Arthur Le Tourneur d'Ison (Chief Growth officer).

-The company control each step in the process from the seed to the finished scent.
+The company controls each step in the process from the seed to the finished scent.
 Robertet specializes in the design, production, and marketing of aromatic products.
 Net sales break down by family of products as follows: